rsongphon/Satellite-Based-AGB-CHM-Estimation-Model-/content/Data/Background/gedi.md

 ![gedil4a](/gedil4a.png?width=600px)

-Example subset of aboveground biomass density (AGBD; Mg ha-1) predictions from the GEDI Level-4A footprint product over Northern California, U.S., spanning April to July 2019.
+>Example subset of aboveground biomass density (AGBD; Mg/ha-1) predictions from the GEDI Level-4A footprint product over Northern California, U.S., spanning April to July 2019.
 GEDI footprints are spaced 60m along-track and 600m across-track.

 ### GEDI data format